Recruiters are probably the most misunderstood job-hunting resource.

 Retained Search Firms are retained as consultants by their clients, and paid their full fee – normally one-third of what you’ll earn, plus expenses – even if no one is hired to fill the position.
 They are also hired on exclusive basis – no other firm will also be working on filling the position.
 They work on the higher-end positions.
-The smaller firms will work on positions that pay as low as $100,000; the major firms, such as Heidrick & Struggles, now have minimum salaries of $225,000 and that threshold is going higher.
+The smaller firms will work on positions with compensation as low as $100,000; the major firms, such as Heidrick & Struggles, now have minimum salaries of $225,000 and that threshold is going higher.

 Just like a lawyer, accountant or any other consultant, the retained search consultant is trusted by the employer, and paid for their advice.
 The client depends on the consultant not only for candidates who fit their needs and organizational mindset, but also to help them compare and select the right person from the panel of three to five candidates the firm presents to them, all of whom normally meet the qualifications for the position closely.